KCrandall6/grainsize-statisticalmoment-analysis/README.md

 # Gransize Statistical Moment Analysis

 The purpose of this app is to calculate and model the statistical moments and distribution for grain size analysis.
+It allows the input of measured weights in seive size (see attached image for conversion from mm to phi size on the info icon) and calculates and graphs weight %, cumulative %, as well as calculates the four statistical moments (mean, sorting, skewness, and kurtosis) along with their descriptors after the Folk and Ward (1957) method.
+The data then can be downloaded as a PDF report or downloaded to an xml file for Excel.

 Check out the deployed app here or pull down and run on your own.